 Air contains the energy and life-force of the universe, which you receive through your lungs to every cell of your body.
 Most people ordinarily breathe 15-20 times a minute, using only one-sixth of their lung capacity.
 You can learn how to breathe more slowly, five or six deep, calm breaths a minute, will boost your ki energy.

 Your concentration should be on your exhalation, which should be longer than your inhalation.
 Breathing in is taking in supplies and breathing out spreads them throughout the body.
 It is important to concentrate on breathing out, on spreading and distributing, as breathing in and stocking up energy happens unconsciously and automatically.

-With practise this type of breathing can be a regular, basic habit, even while you sleep.
-The ki of the universe is then changed into powerful human energy, that you can use to heal your body, or defend yourself.
+With practice, this type of breathing can be a regular, basic habit, even while you sleep.
+The ki of the universe is then changed into powerful human energy, that you can use to heal your body or defend yourself.

 The Japanese martial arts use this method of breathing out and attacking their aggressor while they are breathing in, as they are at their most vulnerable on the inhalation.

 You will develop ki in your Aiki arts when your method of breathing is correct.
 Energy, strength, and consciousness must always be relaxed and in harmony, without tension, for your ki to be strong.